guigolab/grape-nf/docs/docs/index.md

 ### Upgrade Nextflow version

-The pipeline requires Nextflow version 0.14.0 or nigher.
+The pipeline requires Nextflow version 0.14.0 or higher.
 Make sure you have the right version by running `nextflow info`.
 In case you have an older version you can upgrade as follows:

 ```shell
 nextflow -self-update